Alliance-Software/vitasite-docs/docs/content/content.md

 You can also view a subset of the content items by selecting a group name from the “Display content items from group” menu, and clicking “Submit.”
 This will show only those content items that are part of that content group.
 You may also search for a specific content item by using the "Search by name" field and searching on the name of the content item the admin provided.

 You can _create additional content groups_, or edit existing groups, by selecting the “Edit content groups” link near “Display content items from group” menu.
-Each content group has an optional setting that allows you to specify an email address for a person responsible for that content group.
-When any change is made to an item in that group, an email notification is sent to that address.
+Learn more about [Content Groups](#content-groups).

 ## Creating Content Items